The Polygon Gallery

 The Polygon Gallery (formerly known as the Presentation House Gallery) is an art gallery in North Vancouver, British Columbia, Canada.
 It is the largest non-profit photographic gallery in Western Canada and has operated since 1981.

 Work began on the new gallery in early 2016, which was designed by Patkau Architects.
+It was built on the former grounds of the BC Rail North Vancouver station.
 Costing $18 million, the gallery opened to the public on November 18, 2017.
 The Polygon Gallery consists of 25,000-square-feet of exhibit space across two levels with a café and gift shop.